 - 1 1/2 inches galangal root peeled, or 4 tsp of galangal powder

 - 1/4 stalk fresh lemon grass

 - 1 Tbsp coconut sugar of use brown sugar

-When the sauce has reduced and you have nice looking orange-color oil left, stir in the grated coconut and sugar and stir to mix.
-Add the boiled potatoes in and stir to make sure the sauce is coating the potatoes too.
+Add the fried potatoes in and stir to make sure the sauce is coating the potatoes too.
 Turn off the heat.
-Discard of the stems and leaves.
 The rendang tastes even better the day after.